 With proper self-conscious direction, the finer forces present in chyle are liberated into the bloodstream, which energize the brain and nervous centers (Mercury) that function in the experience called Illumination.
 This experience is that of conscious union with the One Identity.

 Among the highest expressions of human self-consciousness are those that control the activities of the intestinal tract.
 Strange, but true.
 We do this by carefully choosing what we eat, and by using the law of suggestion to release the subtle forces in chyle.

 The Hermit tells us that above the merely personal level of our daily experience there is a real Presence and now that Presence is all that we aspire to be.
 Also, that Presence is friendly and definitely helpful.
 Comprehend it we may not.
 Touch it we can, and as often as we remember to do so.
 For only by an illusion are we separate from it.
 Actively present in all that we think, or say, or do is this One Identity, the Ancient of the Ancient Ones, the fundamental and sole Will, whence all manifestation proceeds.

 After obtaining the wisdom of the Hermit, the Master of Darkness returns to the Center Below, the domain of the High Priestess.
-From Below the Master ascends Above via the axis of the cube, which is the Fool.
+From the Cube face Below the Master ascends Above via the axis of the cube, which is the Fool.

-Rising up the path of the Fool, the Master of Light and Darkness consciously enters the Temple that dwells at the Center of the Cube, the realm of The World.
-Here the Master enters the seventh and final point of the Cube, as Ascended Master.
+Rising up the path of the Fool, you, now the Master of Light and the Master of Darkness, consciously enter the Temple that dwells at the Center of the Cube, the realm of The World.
+Here you enter the seventh and final point of the Cube, as Ascended Master.
 The beginning has become the end.